 Testosterone injections are another form of commonly prescribed TRT treatment.
 It has been considered the standard of care.
-Treatment efficacy is dependant on the type testosterone preparation used, e.g. Sustanon, Enanthate, Propionate and administration frequency.
+Treatment efficacy is dependent on the type of testosterone preparation used, e.g. Sustanon, Enanthate, Propionate and administration frequency.

 Testosterone can be injected one of two ways; subcutaneously (subQ) – i.e. through fat, or intramuscularly (IM).
 Doctors prescribe testosterone injections because of their predictability and titratable nature.
 This allows stability of blood testosterone levels.

 There is no right or wrong choice.
 Both injections and some topical formulations can be effective methods of treatment for low testosterone.
 The question is, which one is right for you?
 Ultimately it depends on your individual circumstances.
 Using a topical formulation would be the easiest route for administering Testosterone Replacement Therapy if you are not able to comfortably inject.
 They’re easy to apply with minimal hassle.
 But if you are someone who leads an active lifestyle then they may not be for you.
 Sweating interferes with the absorption of the testosterone if you’ve recently applied it, requiring reapplication.
 Similarly, the topical formulation such as a cream or gel can be transferred to another person if there is skin-to-skin contact with where it was applied.
 This is often why scrotal application can be beneficial.

 Remember, any decision on treatment should always be taken under the supervision of a qualified doctor.
 If you want to book an appointment with a doctor to discuss testosterone treatment options, then get in contact with us.